Center for Metabolic and Degenerative Diseases

 - How does the hepatic circadian clock protect against fatty liver disease and liver cancer?

 - How does the brain control glucose homeostasis in diabetes?

 - What are the functions of the genes mutated in neurodegenerative diseases?

 - How does stress accelerate the onset and progression of Alzheimer’s disease pathogenesis?

 To address these questions, the Center employs state-of-the-art methods in model organisms, including the mouse and the fruit fly.
 Collaboration among the Center’s laboratories promotes research synergy, thereby increasing productivity and innovation.
-The Center’s faculty also collaborate with epidemiologists, biochemists, and clinicians to speed the translation of their discoveries for the benefit of patients with metabolic and degenerative diseases.
+The Center’s faculty members also collaborate with epidemiologists and clinicians to translate their discoveries for the benefit of patients with metabolic and degenerative diseases.

 From (L to R) - Kai Sun, MD, PhD (Assistant Professor), Sheng Zhang, PhD (Assistant Professor), Qingchun Tong, PhD (Assistant Professor), Mikhail Kolonin, PhD (Associate Professor & Center Director), Nick Justice, PhD (Assistant Professor), Kristin Eckel Mahan, PhD (Assistant Professor), Vihang Narkar, PhD (Assistant Professor), Rebecca Berdeaux, PhD (Assistant Professor)